johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

 ### Project Overview

 The motivation for this project is rooted in my current work at Metail.com where we provide smart technology for fashion imagery.
-Meaning, shoot images without the need to hire models, photographers, or hair and make up artists.
+Meaning, shoot images without the need to hire models, photographers or hair and make up artists.

 #### How it works:
-A garment collection is styled and shot on mannequins, then our technology dresses the model (pre-shoot), of the customers choice, in the clothing as if he/she was photographed wearing it.
+A garment collection is styled and shoot on mannequins, then our technology dresses the model (pre-shoot), of the customers choice, in the clothing as if he/she was photographed wearing it.

 Actually our models and garments will be shoot at different viewpoints using our own custom rotating photo studio, that automatically captures and processes 3 standard images of each garment (and model).
 Namely Front, Front-Right and Back.
 Image viewpoints: